sylgeist/dhcli/README.md

 #### Known Bugs

-The reservation search doesn't work with Stage2 region names at this time.
+The reservation search doesn't work with Staging region names at this time.

-`dhcli res S2R4`
+`dhcli res STAGEXY`

 ## Production releases